Pencilvesterr/unity_robot_hololens/ReadMe.md

 12. Set Device to Device (Ensure Hololens is connected via USB to your Computer).
 13. Ensure the Hololens is not asleep/turned off, and then hit the 'Play' button beside the Device tab.
 14. Wait for the solution to build and it should be deployed and launched on your HoloLens when it's ready.
+15. Run the ROS nodes from Morgan's 'ROS CWS Planner' repo.
+This can be done with the command 'roslaunch cws_planner cws_nodes.launch'